pyOpenSci/pyosPackage/docs/documentation/code-format-lint.md

 The bot will run any pre-commit hooks that you have set up on new pull requests submitted to your repository.

-Pre-commit.ci can be a nice tool to use for pull requests if set up correctly.
+Pre-commit.ci can be a useful tool to use for pull requests if set up correctly.
-Ideally, you can set pre-commit CI to run only when you call it in a pull request.
+Ideally, you can set the pre-commit.CI bot to run only when you call it in a pull request.
 This way, if you have a new contributor (or a seasoned one) who doesn't want to set up pre-commit locally, or someone who wants to submit a pull request (e.g., as a first contribution!) fully from the GitHub interface, you can enable